Internal medicine

 Blindness Diabetic retinopathy, hypertensive retinopathy

-Amputation of foot Diabetic foot, peripheral artery disease
+Amputation of the foot Diabetic foot, peripheral arterial disease

 Dementia Vascular dementia, Alzheimer's (vascular factors involved)

-Please consult us if you have any of the following concerns:
+Please consult us if any of the following apply to you:

 • You are concerned about your blood pressure, blood sugar, cholesterol, or uric acid levels.

-• You are currently prescribed medication at another hospital, but the clinic hours don't suit you.
+• You are prescribed medication at another clinic, but the consultation hours are inconvenient.

 • You want to start with lifestyle changes before taking medication.